ryanpeters-MSFT/WTHCheatSheet/challenge3/readme.md

 # verify the zones for the nodes
 az aks show -n wthcluster -g rg-wth --query "agentPoolProfiles[].availabilityZones"

-# verify kubenet is the network plugin
+# verify CNI is the network plugin
 az aks show -n wthcluster -g rg-wth --query "networkProfile.networkPlugin"

+# verify that the plugin mode is "overlay"
+az aks show -n wthcluster -g rg-wth --query "networkProfile.networkPluginMode"
 ```

 ## Tips
 - **"The cluster should use a managed identity"** - This is already happening, as a cluster uses a system-assigned managed identity by default for the control plane.
 There are no additional options to enable this.
-- **"The cluster should use kubenet (ie: basic networking)."** - This is also already happening, as the default networking is kubenet.
+- **"The cluster should use Azure CNI (with overlay enabled)."** - This is also already happening, as the default networking is CNI w/ overlay.
 No additional flags are needed.